Concerns and controversies at the 2018 Asian Games

 A number of concerns and controversies surfaced before and during the 2018 Asian Games in Jakarta and Palembang, Indonesia.

 Prior to the Games

-Jakarta, consistently ranked as having one of the world's worst traffic congestion problems, was building a subway.
-However, it would not be ready until 2019, so organizers had proposed closing schools during the event to curb traffic from millions of commuting pupils.
+Jakarta, consistently ranked as having one of the world's worst traffic congestion problems, was building a subway and two light metro systems; however, the subway and the first light metro would not be ready until 2019, and the second light metro construction was delayed until 2023.
+Organizers had proposed closing schools during the event to curb traffic from millions of commuting pupils, this was never occurred.
 Authorities also proposed to set aside toll roads and bus lanes for special official and athlete use during the Games.
 Jakarta has also instated an odd-even licence plate system to limit congestion.